-Direct addressing is also applicable to STRUCTURE and ARRAY types, provided both sides have identical structures.
+Direct addressing is also applicable to STRUCTURE and ARRAY types, as long as both sides have identical structures.

-Another approach is direct addressing, which involves referring to a variable's sub-elements.
+Another approach is direct addressing, which involves referring to sub-elements of a variable.
 Although this method applies to a limited range of variables, it is a simple form of assignment.
 While it isn't as straightforward as the S7-Classic AT command that many programmers prefer, it is at least available: